 - Graduate Record Examination (GRE): Minimum score of 1,000 for verbal and quantitative sections; must be taken within the 12 months prior to application

 The candidate must be advised by a designated special education faculty member as part of an admissions interview prior to enrollment in the program.
 This is usually done by the SPED site coordinator at the regional center closest to the candidate.

 Several programs are offered online and only at APU regional centers with sufficient enrollment.

-After all above materials have been received by the Office of Graduate Admissions in the Graduate Center, the Department of Special Education reviews the file and will notify you by mail or phone to schedule an admission interview.
+After all above materials have been received by the Office of Graduate Admissions in the Graduate and Professional Center, the Department of Special Education reviews the file and will notify you by mail or phone to schedule an admission interview.
 Plan to come dressed professionally and prepared to be interviewed before admission will be granted.
 In addition to the previously mentioned requirements, the following characteristics also are considered: